kabcouwer/mastermind/dtr.md

 - flexible

 ## Strengths
--Kim
+- Kim
 - empathy
 - if I do something, I do it well
 - communicating my needs and boundaries
 - feel like I'm in the middle of the class in a technical sense with my engineering undergrad
 - good at problem solving

--Matt
+- Matt
 - strong attention to detail
 - very persistent
 - go above and beyond on tasks / do good work
 - resourceful

 ## Strengths and how they compliment each other
--do good work
+- do good work
--Kims problem solving and Matts attention to detail will work well together
+- Kims problem solving and Matts attention to detail will work well together

 ## What's going well
 -cohort is awesome and super supportive and helpful